Andrea Mengoni

-Andrea Mengoni (born 16 September 1983) is an Italian footballer who plays as a defender for A. C. Sangiustese.
+Andrea Mengoni (born 16 September 1983) is an Italian former footballer who plays as a centre back.

-Mengoni had played for Italian lower divisions in his entire career.

 Club career

 Early career

 Born in Rome, Lazio, Mengoni started his career at Eccellenza Lazio team Acilia, located in the frazione of the same name.
 At age 18, he was signed by Castel di Sangro.
 He followed the team relegated to Serie C2 in 2002.
 Mengoni also played for its Berretti under-20 team in 2002–03 season.

 Chievo and loans

 In July 2003, Mengoni was signed by Serie A club Chievo.
 He was farmed to Chieti of Serie C1 in co-ownership deal.
 In January 2004 he was loaned to Fermana.
 At the end of the season, Fermana survived from the Serie C1 relegation "play-out".
 In June 2004 Chievo bought back the 50% registration rights from Chieti.
 Fermana also extended the loan in 2004–05 Serie C1 and survived from relegation again.

 In August 2005, he was signed by Cesena of Serie B. In his maiden season, he played 30 games, but not most of them were one of the starters.

 In July 2006, he was signed by second division club Frosinone along with Francesco Carbone.
 Mengoni played in pre-season friendlies.
 He wore no.31 shirt for Frosinone.
 Mengoni played his only game against S.S.C.
 Napoli, in 3–4–1–2 formation.
 The cup match Frosinone lost to Napoli 1–3.
 On 31 August 2006 he left for Grosseto of the third division.

 In August 2007, Mengoni was signed by Serie B newcomer Avellino along with Carbone in another co-ownership deal for €10,000 each, with Di Cecco returned to Chievo for €20,000. despite Chievo was relegated to the same level.
 Mengoni made 37 starts in 2007–08 Serie B. Avellino relegated at the end of season.
 In June Chievo bought back Mengoni for free and sold Carbone outright for free.
 Avellino later re-admitted to 2008–09 Serie B.

 Mengoni was spotted by another Serie B team Piacenza along with Cesare Rickler.
 However, he only played 17 times in 2008–09 Serie B.